 Note: Supply links are affiliate.
 I was involved with testing prototypes of this razor.
 A Supply SE was sent to me by Supply as thanks for my effort.
 However my views expressed here are my own and have not been reviewed or approved by Supply.]

 I tested several prototypes of this razor.
 The shaves were decent but nowhere near as good as the final product–it really surprised me how much better the final product turned out to be.
-Patrick and his merry crew at Supply obviously took all of the tester’s feedback seriously.
+Supply Shaving obviously took all of the tester’s feedback seriously.

 Presentation And First Impressions